4Capital and Performance

 By Dr. Alex Liu

-Intellectual Capital: As knowledge-based economies emerged in the latter half of the 20th century, the concept of intellectual capital gained prominence.
-This expansion reflected a growing recognition that knowledge, skills, and innovation were critical drivers of economic growth and competitiveness in an increasingly global and interconnected world.
-Intellectual capital encompasses human capital (skills, knowledge, and experience of individuals), structural capital (organizational processes and databases), and relational capital (networks and relationships).
-Pioneers like Peter Drucker and Thomas Stewart were instrumental in popularizing this concept.
+Intellectual Capital.
+As knowledge-based economies rose in the late 20th century, intellectual capital gained prominence.
+It captures how knowledge, skills, and innovation drive growth and competitiveness.
+Intellectual capital is often described in three parts: human capital (people’s skills, knowledge, experience), structural capital (processes, data, software, and systems), and relational capital (customer and partner relationships).
+Pioneers such as Peter Drucker and Thomas A. Stewart helped popularize this concept.

 Note: The work presented here includes research conducted by Dr. Alex Liu at Stanford University and that for the Global Entrepreneurship Monitoring initiative.
 Dr. Alex Liu greatly benefited from valuable discussions with several accomplished authors, including Danah Zohar, author of 'Spiritual Capital'; Ernie Chu, author of 'Soul Currency'; Theodore Roosevelt Malloch, author of 'Spiritual Enterprise'; and Lawrence M. Miller, author of 'The New Capitalism'.